Cosmetic surgery women think 'others' are vain

 "In particular, they suggested that whatever she had altered did not really require changing: her breasts were not actually too small; her nose was not really too big; she was not sufficiently overweight to require liposuction.

-"The surgical other is thus presented as being excessively, even obsessively, concerned with minute and inconsequential physical flaws."'Not seedy'
+"The surgical other is thus presented as being excessively, even obsessively, concerned with minute and inconsequential physical flaws."

 Dr Gimlin also said that the women she interviewed saw the surgeons that the surgical other used as being inferior to their own.